legend-exp/remage/docs/manual/output.md

 :::

-This command will select electron tracks with energy lower than a threshold, which is by default 10 keV, but can be changed with the macro command:
+This command will select electron tracks with energy lower than a threshold, which is by default 10 keV, but can be changed with the macro command [link]<project:../rmg-commands.md#rmgoutputgermaniumelectrontrackenergythreshold>:

-`/RMG/Output/Germanium/SetElectronTrackEnergyThreshold {ENERGY}`
+`/RMG/Output/Germanium/ElectronTrackEnergyThreshold {ENERGY}`

-and similar for the Scintillator output.
+and similar for the Scintillator output [link]<project:../rmg-commands.md#rmgoutputscintillatorelectrontrackenergythreshold>.
 For each track, we search for tracks which have a first pre-step point within the cluster radius of the first pre-step point of the low energy track.
 The low energy track is then merged with the neighbour track with the highest energy.
-In addition, Geant4 will sometimes associated some deposited energy with gamma tracks (due to atomic binding energy), optionally the user can request instead redistributing this energy to the secondary electron tracks with the command:
+In addition, Geant4 will sometimes associated some deposited energy with gamma tracks (due to atomic binding energy), optionally the user can request instead redistributing this energy to the secondary electron tracks with the command [link]<project:../rmg-commands.md#rmgoutputgermaniumredistributegammaenergy>, :

-`/RMG/Output/Germanium/RedistributeGammaEnergy True`
+`/RMG/Output/Germanium/RedistributeGammaEnergy`

 this then means the gamma tracks would not have energy deposits and do not need to be written out in the output file (unless this is explicitly requested).
+Or similarly for the Scintillator output scheme [link]<project:../rmg-commands.md#rmgoutputscintillatorredistributegammaenergy>.

 After these two pre-processing steps the pre-clustering proceeds by looping through the steps in each track.
 For each step the distance to the first step in the current cluster is calculated, if this distance is less than the user defined distance, and the time difference is less than the time threshold, the step is added to the current cluster.

-The distance / time thresholds used for pre-clustering can be set with:
+The distance / time thresholds used for pre-clustering can be set with

-`/RMG/Output/Germanium/SetPreClusterDistance`

-`/RMG/Output/Germanium/SetPreClusterTimeThreshold`
+[link]<project:../rmg-commands.md#rmgoutputgermaniumpreclusterdistance>, and
+[link]<project:../rmg-commands.md#rmgoutputgermaniumpreclustertimethreshold>:

+`/RMG/Output/Germanium/PreClusterDistance`

+`/RMG/Output/Germanium/PreClusterTimeThreshold`

-and similar for the Scintillator output scheme.
+and similar for the Scintillator output scheme [link]<project:../rmg-commands.md#rmgoutputscintillatorpreclusterdistance>, and
+[link]<project:../rmg-commands.md#rmgoutputscintillatorpreclustertimethreshold>:.

 Germanium detectors, where the surface region has substantially different properties to the bulk, we give the possibility to cluster with a different threshold for the surface region of the detector.
-This is by default the region within 2 mm of the detector surface but can be changed with the command:
+This is by default the region within 2 mm of the detector surface but can be changed with the command [link]<project:../rmg-commands.md#rmgoutputgermaniumsurfacethickness>:

-`/RMG/Output/Germanium/SetSurfaceThickness`
+`/RMG/Output/Germanium/SurfaceThickness {DEPTH} mm`

-then a threshold can be set specifically for this region with:
+then a threshold can be set specifically for this region with [link]<project:../rmg-commands.md#rmgoutputgermaniumpreclusterdistancesurface>:

-`/RMG/Output/Germanium/SetPreClusterDistanceSurface`
+`/RMG/Output/Germanium/PreClusterDistanceSurface`

 this will apply this threshold for any step where the distance to surface is less than the surface thickness.
 With this option a new cluster will also be formed if a step moves from the surface to bulk region